 Traditional Men’s V-Neck Irish Cardigan.
 The V-neck is a classic fashion collar, and this button-up cardigan is perfect to wear with a collared shirt underneath.
 It has traditional cable and honeycomb patterns and large pockets.
 It is made of Merino wool and comes in sizes small to XXL.
 This cardigan is machine-washable (a relief for those of us who don’t have time to carefully hand-wash our clothes), and the versatile style makes it work for any occasion.

 Lined Irish Body-Warmer.
 This thick, Merino wool sweater vest is perfect for the outdoors.
 If it’s not cold enough for a full-on sweater but too cold for no sweater at all, this vest will keep you toasty warm without getting too hot.
 The outer pattern is Aran.
-The inner layer is cotton, and the collar is fleece.
-The cotton lining makes the fabric breathable, while the fleece neck keeps you warm up top.
-This sweater is available in a deep indigo and ranges from sizes small to XXL.
+The inner layer is cotton, and the collar is a fleece.
+The cotton lining makes the fabric breathable, while the fleece neck keeps you warm-up top.
+This sweater is available in deep indigo and ranges from sizes small to XXL.